-As fate would have it, he gets the job and the two begin an uncharacteristic friendship that goes beyond needs and transforms into a fulfilling exercise.
+As fate would have it, he gets the job, and the two begin an uncharacteristic friendship that goes beyond needs and transforms into a fulfilling exercise.
 Omar Sy, the star of the new Netflix show Lupin, is adept in reconstructing his typecast to suit Bakary’s persona.
 His chemistry with Francois Cluzet is the lifeblood of the film, which doesn’t really have much to offer in terms of plot innovation.
-An American remake was released recently starring Bryan Cranston and Kevin Hart in the respective roles.
+An American remake was released recently, starring Bryan Cranston and Kevin Hart in their respective roles.

 Similar figures of authority (Nurse Ratched and Warden Norton) oppress and watch over two men who do not belong where they are.
 One’s not a murderer and the other’s not a mental patient.
 Both celebrate the microcosm of humanity that manages to creep out of the darkest of places.

 Andy Dufresne and Randle P. are both heroes to their comrades, the kings of their small fiefdoms but meet very different ends.
 Regardless of how different or similar they are, both films are poetic and profound cinematic experiences, each with a different lesson to teach.